uprial/customcreatures/releases/NOTES-0.2.12.md

 # Bugfix
-* Fixed long-running effects that should continue affect entities after server restart
+* Fixed long-running effects that should continue to affect entities after server restart